 Is your health system allowing visitors again after a recent COVID-19 pandemic lockdown?

 The danger posed by COVID-19 has required swift and decisive action to protect the population — including the elderly, who are particularly susceptible to the virus and for whom COVID-19 poses a unique threat.
 Long-term care facilities — including nursing homes, assisted living facilities, and rehabilitation facilities — are primarily comprised of elderly residents, and as such are especially vulnerable to COVID-19.
+Keep on reading to learn more about the impact of this virus and how CMS has shifted their recommendations for visitation to help prevent isolation.

 Historically, healthcare supply chain leaders’ have worked behind the scenes, silently ensuring that those on the front line have what they need to do their jobs within the walls of the hospital.
 In fact, to many supply chain leaders, a noiseless supply chain is a sign of success.
 If everything is working as planned, those who depend on supply chain don’t have to give a second thought to how they obtained the materials they need for their work.
 You might even say their superpower is to ensure silence.